 Junior Member ($50): Any person under the age of twenty-one years shall be eligible for junior membership.
 A junior membership terminates on December 31st of the calendar year during which such member attains the age of 21 years.
 A junior member is not entitled to vote, hold an office or serve on a standing committee.
 A junior member may become an associate member after completing an application, prior to the termination of his/her junior membership.
 A Junior member is eligible to sign up and participate in all educational opportunities and pays the member price.

 Corporate Membership ($1,350): Any Company or Corporation with a Federal ID# shall be eligible for a Corporate Membership.
 A Corporate Membership or its designated Corporate Member shall not be entitled to vote, hold any office in the Club or serve on any standing committee.
 Subject to the stated limitations, the Corporate Membership shall be entitled to enjoy all the privileges of the Club.

-To join the club you must fill out a membership application and be sponsored by a current member or officer.
+To join the club you must fill out the membership application (below) and be sponsored by two current members or officers.